An Astrology of Religion?

 The 9th is Lunar (powerfully and vividly subjective, personal, even irrational) and Mars-y (competitive, contentious, aggressive), in sometimes unpleasant or difficult ways.
 However, its overall characterization is that of religious and spiritual expansiveness (Jupiter).
 There is extreme self-identification with matters of belief, and Jupiter plays a major role in the belief-system.

 Saturn is arguably the weakest planet in the chart (Venus is also very weak).
-The Moon and Mars are conjunct the MC, Jupiter is strongly advancing, and the other planets are advancing (Mercury is also in phasis), but Saturn is just barely advancing, with no other major strength indications.
+The Moon and Mars are conjunct the MC, Jupiter is strongly advancing, and the other planets are advancing (Mercury is also in phasis).
+However, Saturn is just barely advancing, with no other major strength indications.

 Quite mixed, somewhat benefic

-Saturn is naturally a malefic so will indeed have some negative significations, but Saturn is in sect and in a very good place, the 5th place, and it is being scrutinized by the Moon by trine, all indications that Saturn can have very positive significations as well.
-Saturn is also scrutinized by Mars by trine (in fact, exactly), showing additional maleficence.
+Saturn is naturally a malefic so will indeed have some negative significations, but Saturn is in sect and in a very good place, the 5th place.
+It is also being scrutinized by the Moon by trine.
+These are all indications that Saturn can also have positive significations.
+However, Saturn is also scrutinized by Mars by trine (in fact, exactly), showing maleficence.
 Therefore, we have quite a broad range for whether Saturn’s significations are more positive or negative.
-A fair characterization would be to say that Saturn overall serves to improve life circumstances, in ways others might finding constrictive or challenging.
+A fair characterization would be to say that Saturn overall serves to improve life circumstances, but in ways that are constrictive or challenging.

 Notes on Saturn